Should You Let Your Cat Outdoors?

 According to the AAFP, the number of free-roaming, abandoned and feral cats in the United States is estimated to range from 70 to 100 million.
 The health and welfare of these cats is significantly less than that of indoor-only cats.
 These cats can carry viral, bacterial or fungal diseases that can be passed to your cat through direct contact or biting/fighting:

 - Feline panleukopenia virus (distemper)

-Allowing your cat to go outside unsupervised or to roam freely increases her risk of contact with stray or feral cats, and as a result, her risk of exposure to these potentially serious diseases.
+Allowing your cat to go outside unsupervised or to roam freely increases their risk of contact with stray or feral cats, and as a result, their risk of exposure to these potentially serious diseases.

 Keep in mind that cats are territorial animals.
 When a cat crosses into another cat’s territory or encounters a cat from a different social group, fighting and other acts of aggression can occur.
 Turf fights with other outdoor cats are common.
 Bite wounds can become abscesses and increase the risk of FeLV and FIV transmission between cats.